azadwasan/neuralnetwork/docs/easyNN/CostFunctionLogisticRegression.md

 ## Key observations

-The only important key observation here is the hypothesis function that we will be using while implementing this equation.
-We have to use the logistic regression hypothesis as already discussed [here](./LogisticRegression.md) and repeating it here again for conveneince
+The hypothesis used in the equation above is the logistic regression hypothesis as already discussed and implemented [here](./LogisticRegression.md).
+It is being repeated it here for conveneince

 $\large{h_{\theta}(x) = \frac{1}{1 + e^{-\theta^Tx}}}$

-We have already implemented the logistic regression hypothesis [here](./LogisticRegression.md).

 ## Implementation